Valier-Juri/Valier-juri.github.io/project.md

     Bird Call Recognition using Deep Learning and Acoustic-Based Feature Selection
   </div>
   <p>
-    Processed 16K+ bird audio recordings into Mel spectrograms and acoustic features (MFCCs, spectral, rhythmic).
-Evaluated classical ML models and CNN-based pipelines to classify bird species in noisy environments, achieving 89.8% accuracy with Logistic Regression and improving preprocessing speed by 6x.
+    A sound-based classification project focused on identifying bird species from field recordings.
+The pipeline involves converting raw audio into spectrograms and engineered acoustic features, and training both classical and deep learning models for species recognition.
   </p>
 </div>